-The Yale ICF is hosting the third iteration of the YBlockchian? conference series on April 27th, which has been a pleasure to organize and moderate so far.
+The Yale ICF will host the third iteration of the YBlockchian? conference series, which has been a pleasure to organize and moderate so far.
 These discussions have brought fascinating speakers to the Yale campus to talk about blockchain, applications that make sense, and implications on several aspects of business and society.

 The previous event last fall covered business models that work beyond the hype: what is the potential of blockchain to transform our lives, and what institutional and regulatory frameworks must be in place to ensure long-term sustainability in the space.